handsontable/handsontable/docs/next/guides/integrate-with-react/react-hot-column.md

   overflow: 'hidden',
 }} sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-## A more advanced example
+## An advanced example

-In this example we will create a custom editor component with an external dependency, which will act as both renderer and editor.
-Information from that component will be used by another component (first column renderer) to change the way it behaves.
+In this example we create a custom editor component with an external dependency, which acts as both renderer and editor.
+Information from that component is used by the renderer in the first column to change the way it behaves.
-The information will be passed using Redux and `react-redux`'s `connect` method.
+The information is passed using Redux and `react-redux`'s `connect` method.

 <iframe src="https://codesandbox.io/embed/advanced-handsontablereact-implementation-using-hotcolumn-878mz?fontsize=14" title="Advanced @handsontable/react implementation using HotColumn" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style={{
   width:'100%',